flakes/mirc_fish_10/README.md

 running mIRC in portable mode.

 * Shut down mIRC, extract all \*.dll files and fish_10.mrc to your mirc.exe folder.
-* If necessary, extract blow.ini-EXAMPLE and rename the file to "blow.ini".
+* If you do not have an existing configuration file, extract blow.ini-EXAMPLE and rename it to "blow.ini".
 * Start mIRC back up.
 * Load the script: `//load -rs $qt($nofile($mircexe) $+ fish_10.mrc)`
 * Restart mIRC.